Confinement of deuterium ions and electrons with a static electromagnetic field

 Let's consider the following:

 It consists of:

 When do deuterium D+ ions fuse?

-But because of i.a. tunneling this speed is lower: In euro-fusion.org, in hyperphysics and other sources a temperature of about 450E6 degrees C is mentioned for D-D fusion reaction to occur.
+But because of i.a. tunneling this speed can be lower: In euro-fusion.org, in hyperphysics and other sources a temperature of about 450E6 degrees C is mentioned for D-D fusion reaction to occur.
 This corresponds with a mean speed of about 2E6 m/s .

 Confining D+ ions with speeds up to 3E6 m/s

 In a field of 1,5 tesla deuterium ions with a speed of 1,4 E7 m/s move in circles with a radius of 0,2 m (see radius D+ ions in a magn. field ).
 So with this magnetic field it seems to be possible to avoid that the particles escape sidewards.

 A positive charged sphere at 151 V and with a radius of 8 cm will stop a D+ particle with a speed of 3E6 m/s and an initial distance of 30 cm from the centre of the sphere.
 See calculation.
 So it seems to be possible to confine the fast D+ ions in the vertical directions with a static electric field.